catrincm/personal-website/content/publication/2026-epistemic-dilemmas/index.md

 publication_short: "In _Epistemic Dilemmas_, OUP"
 publication: "In _Epistemic Dilemmas_, OUP, edited by Nick Hughes"

-abstract: "Cases where every credence undermines its own adoption seem to lead to epistemic dilemmas.
-We move to considering indeterminate credences and look at what is determinately recommended of you.
-By doing this, we propose that the epistemic dilemmas are avoided.
- "
+abstract: "In some unfortunate scenarios, whatever credence one adopts generates evidence which undermines the rational adoption of that credence.
+These seem to create epistemic dilemmas.
+We consider the possibility that one’s credences are indeterminate and require for rationality that one’s indeterminate credences should follow any indeterminate evidence.
+We will show that rationality principles like these can always be satisfied.
+This allows the epistemic dilemma to be avoided, however it mandates indeterminate epistemic states and modifications of the rationality principles to apply to the indeterminate state."

 # Summary.
 A shortened abstract for the summary pages.
-#summary: "We investigate the supervaluational Kripkean account of truth and show how it can apply to finding rational indeterminate credences in undermining scenarios."
+summary: "Seeming dilemmas arise when what you believe affects what you should believe.
+I propose that in such cases, rationality mandates indetermiante epistemic states."

 doi: ""